whg-training/whg-training-resources/docs/statistical_modelling/regression_modelling/linear_regression_1.md

 :::tip Note

-The P-value given is a two-tailed p-value, and it is just compute as the **mass of our estimate under the two tails above**.
+The P-value given is a two-tailed p-value, and it is just computed as the **mass of our estimate under the two tails above**.
 That looks like this:

 ![img](images/sampling_distribution_shaded.png)